Prevent peak load spikes using constraint attribute rules

 The Electric Network Editor map opens.

-3. On the Map tab, in the Navigate group, click Bookmarks and choose Test Attribute Rule.
+- On the ribbon, on the Map tab, in the Navigate group, click Bookmarks and choose Test Attribute Rule.

 The map extent updates and centers on a low-voltage service point located south of Beebe Elementary School.

-4. On the ribbon, in the Selection group, click the Select tool.
+- On the ribbon, in the Selection group, click the Select button.

 The feature highlights in blue, indicating it is selected.